Space-time integral currents of bounded variation: Introduction

 and the claimed coercivity holds.
 In the case where $P$ is not near the identity, we need to modify the dissipation from the form given in~\eqref{eq:Diss_intro} by multiplying it with a hardening factor, which depends on (the cofactors of) $P$.
 We omit the details of this modification here and refer to the forthcoming work~\cite{Rindler21b?} for precise assumptions and the resulting coercivity estimate.

 Generalizing to higher-dimensional integral currents, we define the variation of a $(1+k)$-dimensional integral current $S$ in the space-time cylinder $[0,T] \times \R^d$ as

 for any interval $I \subset [0,T]$.
-We take this definition as the starting point of a \emph{BV-theory of space-time currents}.
-It can be seen easily, and we will do so in Example~\ref{ex:BV}, that classical functions of bounded variation~\cite{AmbrosioFuscoPallara00book} constitute the $0$-dimensional case.
+We take this definition as the starting point of a \emph{BV-theory of space-time currents}, which turns out to be more natural than the classical approach via BV-functions on a time interval with values in the space of integral $k$-current (metrized with the flat norm).
+It can also be seen easily, and we will do so in Example~\ref{ex:BV}, that classical functions of bounded variation~\cite{AmbrosioFuscoPallara00book} constitute the case $k = 0$.
+However, even in this case the present theory is stronger, in particular allowing one to express the path connecting jump endpoints (more akin to BV-liftings~\cite{JungJerrard04,RindlerShaw19} or cartesian currents~\cite{GiaquintaModicaSoucek98book1,GiaquintaModicaSoucek98book2}).
 While our main motivation is to lay the groundwork for the rigorous analysis in~\cite{Rindler21b?} of the model from~\cite{HudsonRindler21?}, this theory seems interesting in its own right and may be useful for other applications as well.

 The first aim of the present work is thus to develop aspects of the general theory of BV space-time currents.
 Most notably, we will obtain a Helly-type compactness theorem (Theorem~\ref{thm:current_Helly}), a suitable deformation theorem (Theorem~\ref{thm:defo}), an isoperimetric inequality (Theorem~\ref{thm:isop}), and the equivalence of our notion of convergence with respect to a \enquote{deformation distance} (see below) with the classical weak* convergence (or Whitney flat norm convergence) of currents (Theorem~\ref{thm:equiv}).